 Raised in the Deep South, this Cancer-Sun weaves Southern and Latinx queer stories with an infectious joy.
 An alumna of the Alabama School of Fine Arts, she earned her stripes (and a Presidential Scholarship) at the University of Montevallo, graduating summa cum laude before sharpening her skills at the Circle in the Square Theatre School.

-She is a proud member of Actor's Equity, the International Centre for Women Playwrights, and the Dramatists Guild.
-Additionally, she provides her perspective as a POPSUGAR Contributor to the Latina Voices Program.
+A proud member of Actor's Equity, the International Centre for Women Playwrights, and the Dramatists Guild, she also keeps the wheels turning as a Senior Operations Associate at TodayTix Group.

 Get in touch!